harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 ### Serverless Applications
-For serverless applications deployed through a Deploy Stage in a Harness pipeline, for each serverless function that is deployed in the last month, 0.2 Active Services are counted.
+For serverless applications deployed through a Deploy Stage in a Harness pipeline, for each serverless function that is deployed in the last month, 0.2 Active Service Licenses are consumed.
 We will always round up to the next whole number.
+For example: 0.2 will become 1 Active Service License.

 Service types that are classified as a serverless application: